 The open fixed price offer (referred to as the Open FPO) is available on a continuing basis for credits on the BCT's Wanted Credits List.
-The list is updated monthly to ensure it remains current.
+The list is updated every second month (bi-monthly) to ensure it remains current.